Ben Hogan PTx Tour Irons

 Ben Hogan PTx Tour irons

 The PTx Tour irons do look similar.
 But as we always insist on pointing out, “looks like” isn’t “same as.”
-This iron set has been built grip-to-tip to function as a true progressive set, with multi-piece construction long irons and single-piece forged scoring irons.
+This iron set has been built grip-to-tip to function as a true progressive set for the amateur player, with multi-piece construction long irons and single-piece forged scoring irons.

 As mentioned, the Ben Hogan PTx Tour irons appear to be purpose-built as a progressive combo set.
 The 4- and 5-irons in the set are four-piece, hollow-body construction.
 The body and face are forged from 1025 carbon steel.
 Inside is injected foam to enhance feel.
 The fourth piece is eight grams worth of tungsten.
 Its job is to get the CG as low as possible for launch, peak height and forgiveness.